-260 3.2 Analysis of the transient RS-EPRoC signal
+3.2 Analysis of the transient RS-EPRoC signal

-RS-EPRoC time traces recorded using four different bias currents (5 mA, 9 mA, 14 mA, 18 mA) corresponding to B_1 values of 27 μ T, 62 μ T, 95 μ T, and 118 μ T are shown in Fig. 3.
-The RS-EPRoC time traces were simulated and fit using a solution of Bloch's equations in the steady-state for sinusoidal modulation.
-For the simulation, Biot-Savart's law and a square-root coil current model were used to calculate the B_1 magnitude, which cannot be analytically calculated from the bias current driving the EPRoC sensor (See Appendix E for more information).
+RS-EPRoC time traces recorded using four different bias currents (5, 9, 14, and 18 mA) corresponding to B_1 values of 27, 62, 95, and 118 μT are shown in Fig. 3.
+The RS-EPRoC time traces were simulated and fit using a solution of Bloch's equations in the steady state for sinusoidal modulation.
+For the simulation, Biot and Savart's law and a square-root coil current model were used to calculate the B_1 magnitude, which cannot be analytically calculated from the bias current driving the EPRoC sensor (see Appendix E for more information).
 The simulations were performed using the transient AM RS-EPRoC signals without deconvolution, and the asymmetry of the AM signals was considered by including the quality factor from Eq.
 (1) in the simulations.
-The relaxation times of BDPA, $T_1 = 110$ ns and $T_2 = 100$ ns, were taken from the literature (Goldsborough et al., 1960; Mitchell et al., 2011b) and are required for the RS simulations.
-A thorough description of the simulations is given in the Appendix E.
+The relaxation times of BDPA, $T_1 = 110$ ns and $T_2 = 100$ ns, were taken from the literature (Goldsborough et al., 1960; Mitchell